 A sample cash flow statement template

-If you’re already doing your own bookkeeping, you can plug your info into a template like the one below.
+If you’re already doing your own bookkeeping, you can plug your numbers into a template, like our free cash flow statement template.

 Use a template like this to prepare your cash flow statement using the indirect method: